I think I’m about 7 years old

 I graduated from the University of California at Santa Barbara in 1979 with a bachelor’s degree in business economics, plus a minor in electrical engineering.
 In my senior year, I started “The Auto Exchange,” a do-it-yourself used car business that I ran from my fraternity apartment.
 Then I got my first real job as a “field sales engineer” for Texas Instruments selling electronic components.
 (I actually helped electrical engineers design TI stuff into their products.)
 Besides working in sales and management for mostly high-tech companies, my career also includes a position as the Electronics Buyer and a copywriter for the Sharper Image Catalog.

 In college, I majored in engineering and business, but I was crazy to do something real… I learned about a ‘do-it-yourself’ used car lot concept and I built and ran it from my fraternity bedroom.
 I convinced my grandmother to loan me $5,000.
 (A business plan would have been helpful.)
-After college, during my 20’s, I sold an early software system for analyzing real estate investments, I sold electronic components for Texas Instruments, I sold financial software for mid-sized businesses… wanting to experience business from the other side of the sales desk, I joined the Sharper Image Catalog as the electronics buyer… What a great job that was!
+After college, during my 20’s, I sold an early software system for analyzing real estate investments, I sold electronic components for Texas Instruments, I sold financial software for mid-sized businesses… wanting to experience business from the other side of the sales desk, I joined the Sharper Image Catalog as the electronics buyer and became one of their catalog copywriters… What a great job that was!
 Imagine having access to all that stuff!

-Some 22 years ago I learned about business plans.
-Before that, I had heard little of them.
-I was surprised at how many businesses owners did not write a business plan at all… The owner / entrepreneur had some ideas in his/her head and just went forward.
-If you’ve ever worked for these people, you’ve probably also experienced a lot of screaming and frustration.
+I’m still surprised at how many business owners don’t (won’t) write a business plan at all… The owner / entrepreneur had some ideas in his/her head and just went forward.
+If you’ve ever worked for these people, you’ve probably also experienced some of the screaming, frustration, and general chaos that goes on behind the curtain.

 That’s not the way I wanted to build a business.